Frequently Asked Questions

 Back to top

-I keep hearing about your Wimbledon hospitality house; what is it?
+I keep hearing about your Wimbledon house; what is it?

 Our hospitality house at Wimbledon is a private home, only steps from the All-England Club gates.
 It's where we entertain guests throughout the fortnight by hosting a daily brunch cooked by a private chef, evening cocktails, special events, and parties.